 One of Twelve is based in Australia, so we are particularly focused and interested in art from our country and those that surround us.
-We work directly with Aboriginal and Torrens Strait Islander art centers, whose important, empowering work is essential to their communities.
+We work directly with Aboriginal and Torres Strait Islander art centres, whose important, empowering work is essential to their communities.
 Every artist that collaborates with us receives royalties from your purchase and you will find links to their representing galleries on their profile page.

 One of Twelve works with community owned and operated cooperatives in Papua New Guinea run and managed by Bilum weavers in several provinces in the region.
 Bilums are traditional bags, woven specifically by women, and their unique patterns reflect the values, history and symbolism of their maker.

 This unique process ensures that each bilum is as individual and special as the woman who made it, an artwork in itself.
 Every purchase of a bilum goes directly to the makers and their families.